In life, sometimes you win and sometimes you lose.

 3. Consider your next step/counter-attack

 What am I going to do now?
 Can I make something good out of this bad situation?

-Counter-attack: I will post a blog post, go watch Empire & try much harder in 2015 both for my SATs in 10 days and throughout the year academically and otherwise.
+Counter-attack: I will post a blog post, go watch a show to cheer myself up & try much harder in 2015 both for my SATs in 10 days and throughout the year academically and otherwise.
 Every time I feel like things aren’t working, I’ll refer back to this article and set myself a new goal to help get back on track.